quandl/quandl-python/FOR_DEVELOPERS.md

 => ['name', 'downloads', 'id', 'premium', 'description', 'datasets_count', 'database_code', 'image']
 ```

 You can then uses these methods in your code.
-Additionally you can access the data by using the hash equalivalent lookup.
+Additionally you can access the data by using the hash equalivalent lookup:

 ```python
 database = quandl.Database('WIKI')